Bottle Works to host Third Avenue Folk & Arts Festival

 Tisinger said the festival is a perfect way to showcase how everyone has a creative side.

-"If want to try your hand at creating something there will be opportunities and spaces for the crowd to get involved," she said.
+“If you want to try your hand at creating something, there will be opportunities and spaces for the crowd to get involved,” she said.

 For more information, call 814-535-2020 or visit www.bottleworks.org.